Urgent property orders

 In Australian family law, urgent property orders are legal orders made by a court to protect assets and prevent them from being removed or hidden during family law proceedings.
 These orders exist because family disputes can sometimes involve significant financial assets that one party may attempt to move or dispose of before a fair settlement is reached.

 An urgent property order is a form of family law injunction designed to preserve the value and availability of assets for division.
-When you seek a stop sale of assets, you are asking the court to temporarily prevent property being sold, transferred, or otherwise dealt with.
+When a person seeks a stop sale of assets, they are asking the court to temporarily prevent property being sold, transferred, or otherwise dealt with.
 A freezing order on family court applications works similarly, restricting a person's ability to move money or property while proceedings are ongoing.

 Key points